dafny-lang/dafny/docs/_includes/Statements.md

 Many times, an integral value (natural or plain integer) is the quantity that decreases, but other values can be used as well.
 In the case of integers, the bound is assumed to be zero.
+The lower bound requires that when the `decreases` expression is evaluated just prior to the loop test, the value must be at least as large as the lower bound.

-For example, the following is a proper use of `decreases` on a loop:
+For example, the following is
+a proper use of `decreases` on a loop:

 ```dafny